PARELLO & VEVERKA COMPETITION WINNERS

 LOCATION: REDEEMER LUTHERAN CHURCH, HINSDALE, IL

-Additionally, students may choose to enter the Parello-Veverka Competition held in conjunction with the festival with prize money from $150-$300.
+Students may choose to enter the Nola Gustafson Piano Festival or the Parello-Veverka Competition prize money from $150-$300.

-Entry fees are $25 for the festival and $30 for the competition.
-Registration deadline is January 10, 2024.
+Registration deadline is January 10, 2026.
 However, once we reach our maximum number of participants, registration will close, so please register early!

 PARELLO-VEVERKA COMPETITION INFORMATION

-PERFORMANCE: Two compositions, consisting of the first or last movement of a sonatina or sonata of any period, as well as a contrasting piece from the Baroque, Romantic, or 20th-century periods.
+PERFORMANCE: Two compositions played from memory, consisting of the first or last movement of a sonatina or sonata of any period, as well as a contrasting piece from the Baroque, Romantic or 20th and 21st-century periods.
 No repeats should be taken, and the judge may move the student along to the second piece at his or her discretion.
 Transcriptions are not acceptable and no illegal photocopying, which will result in disqualification.

 We look forward to hearing your students make beautiful music!